繁中 | EN

 Create a Report Form for Real-Time Component Status Updates

-Record component issues and assign relevant personnel for resolution; regularly review pending component issues in weekly meetings and discuss solutions.
+Record component issues and assign an owner.
+Review all pending issues during the weekly meeting and discuss potential solutions.

 Key Learnings